Polymer Clay Striped Buttons: Chevron Wraps and Drum Blanks

 Key takeaways

-- 2Flat striped buttons are easiest when you build one clean patterned sheet first and cut the full set from it
+- 2For flat striped buttons, build one clean patterned sheet and cut the full set from it so the stripe alignment matches across pairs

 Patterned polymer clay buttons usually fail for one simple reason: the maker decorates too early.
 Once the stripes, chevrons, or marbled caps go on before the blank is stable, the whole set drifts in diameter, hole placement, and edge quality.

-The cleaner workflow is the opposite.
+The cleaner build order is the opposite.
 Decide what kind of button you are making first, lock the blank, then add the pattern with as little stretching as possible.

 There Are Two Main Build Families

-Flat patterned buttons start from one sheet.
+Flat patterned buttons start from one slab.
 Drum-style buttons start from one short cylinder or stacked blank.

 That sounds obvious, but it changes everything about the build order:

-- flat striped and chevron buttons want one evenly rolled sheet before you cut the circles
+- flat striped and chevron buttons want one evenly rolled slab before you cut the circles

 - drum buttons want the diameter, height, and hole spacing solved before you start wrapping or decorating the sides